kevinglasson/scrapy-proxies/README.md

 <hr>

 NOTE: I am not a real programmer, help always appreciated!
-But it works!
+But it works! ... for now.

 Processes Scrapy requests using a random proxy from list to avoid IP ban and improve crawling speed, this plugs in to the Scylla project which provides a local database of proxies.